Is Yuca Healthy? A nutrition breakdown of yuca.

 Final Thoughts

-Yuca is a starchy root vegetable popular throughout the globe, including Latin America.
+Yuca is a starchy root vegetable popular throughout the globe, especially in Latin America.
 It’s used to make beloved dishes like yuca con mojo, pão de queijo and yuca frita.

 For education on how to ADD nutrition to your favorite Latine cultural dishes, make peace with food, and focus on your health without dieting, join our nutrition library for just $27/month.